YoungX99/byte-vitepress-cli/README.md

 `Due to some unknown error, please use limited version vitepress@0.13.2 template temporarily.`

 This is a lightweight CLI for VitePress，you can select the language template you want with the parameters.
-What is distinctive is that supports ByteDance's [InspireCloud](https://qingfuwu.cn/) page deployment, and support for [Byte-Web-Monitor](https://byte-web-monitor.vansin.top/) page monitoring
+What is distinctive is that supports ByteDance's [InspireCloud](https://qingfuwu.cn/) page deployment, and supports for [Byte-Web-Monitor](https://byte-web-monitor.vansin.top/) page monitoring.
+What's more, it also supports the Chinese template under the convention route generation.

 # Installation
 ```